 If your employer offers workplace testing, this is still the best route for you to access rapid tests.

-You can also collect up to 14 test kits to use at home.
+You can also collect up to 14 free test kits to use at home.
 Details of all Buckinghamshire’s test centres can be found on our Rapid Testing Centres webpage.

 NHS Test and Trace sites